blakedebray/blakedebray/README.md

 :wave: Hello there!

 My name is Blake.
-I am a practicing Professional Coach, an experienced Agile Coach, and a former Engineer (once upon a time).
+I am a Program Manager, practicing Professional Coach, an experienced Agile Coach, and a former Engineer (once upon a time).

 This space is a way to get to know more about me: what gives me purpose, what motivates me, my experiences, and my philosophy on things from coaching to organizational development.